peter88213/aeon3odt/docs/help.md

 - If the scene date has no day, *01* may be shown in the report as a substitute.
 - If the scene date has no month, *01* may be shown in the report as a substitute.

-### Important!
+## csv export from Aeon Timeline 3 (optional)

+Instead of an *.aeon* file, you can optionally select a *.csv* file exported by Aeon Timeline 3.

-In the "Narrative" settings select **Outline Style** as numbering system.
+- In the "Narrative" settings select **Outline Style** as numbering system.
 Make sure that at least chapters are auto assigned to *folders*, and scenes are auto assigned to *other types*.

 ![Screenshot: Narrative settings](https://raw.githubusercontent.com/peter88213/aeon3odt/main/docs/Screenshots/narrative_settings.png)

-## csv export from Aeon Timeline 3

 - The csv file exported by Aeon Timeline 3 must be **comma**-separated.
 - Make sure all *Item Types for Export* checkboxes are ticked.